JMorado/ParaMol/docs/source/Files_specification.rst

 This is a specification for the NetCDF 4 based store file format used by ParaMol.

 .. code-block:: text
-    :caption: File used to restart paramol. restart_paramol.nc
+    :caption: NetCDF File that stores system data such as coordinates, energies and forces.

     netcdf paramol_data_sc_iter_40 {
     dimensions: